SAP-samples/teched2025-AD165/exercises/ex1/README.md

 > You can keep this github chrome window in your primary laptop screen and move the SAP Build Work Zone chrome window you just opened in the second screen (monitor).
 > It would make it easier to follow the instructions and take actions without switching windows.

+You should see the SAP Build Work Zone home screen like this -
 <p align="center"><img src="./images/ex1_01_01_0000.png" width="90%" /></p>

 <!--<br>![SAP Build Work Zone](/exercises/ex1/images/01_01_0010.png) -->